amkr6207/digital-will-asset-recovery/README.md

 # Digital Will & Asset Recovery

-Production-ready **self-custodial dead-man switch** for digital inheritance and account recovery.
+Self-custodial **dead-man switch** for digital inheritance and account recovery.

 ## Live Demo